Current Monje Lab Members

 Youkyeong Byun, PhD

 Youkyeong (Gloria) received her PhD from Korea Advanced Institute of Science and Technology (KAIST).
 Her graduate study with Dr. Won-Suk Chung focused on understanding the roles of astrocytes in early life stress and psychiatric disorders.
-In Monje lab, she is focuses on elucidating how neural activity and/or hormones regulate glioma pathophysiology.
+In Monje lab, she is focused on elucidating how neural activity influences low-grade glioma progression and the influences of adrenergic signaling on glioma pathophysiology.

 Albina Ibrayeva, MS, PhD